Yonatan-Schrift/Autoclaim-Games/README.md

 ### 3. Configure credentials

-Rename `user.env.example` to `user.env` and fill in your account details:
+Rename `user.env.example` to `user.env` and fill in your account details

 ### 4. Run the script

 ```
-python main.py
+./run.bat
 ```

 ---